 Sales of U.S. vacation homes rose twice as fast as other homes last year -study

-June 15 (Reuters) - The U.S. housing market bounced back quickly last year after the pandemic gave some workers the flexibility to work from anywhere - and demand for vacation homes was especially hot, according to a report released on Tuesday by the National Association of Realtors.
+(Reuters) -The U.S. housing market bounced back quickly last year after the pandemic gave some workers the flexibility to work from anywhere - and demand for vacation homes was especially hot, according to a report released on Tuesday by the National Association of Realtors.

 Sales of existing homes in counties with a higher share of vacation homes rose by 24% on average in 2020, more than double the 11% increase in counties that don’t have a high concentration of vacation homes.